jimniels/blog/src/client/posts/2013-07-22-preserving-css-comments-during-compression.md

 ---
-title: Preserving CSS Comments For Wordpress During Sass Compression
-tags: engineering
 redirect_from: /posts/preserving-CSS-comments-during-compression/
 ---

+#engineering

+# Preserving CSS Comments For Wordpress During Sass Compression

 Compressing your CSS for production websites is a best-practice, especially if you're using a CSS preprocessor like Compass.
 If you don't compress your CSS, all your comments (along with stuff from Compass) will show up in your final CSS file.